MathieuDSTP/Contrib.ProjectionLayouts/Readme.md

 This is a generalization of the _List Layout_ and lets you define a specific HTML tag for the container and also for each item in the list.

-Besides, you can decide to inject some custom HTML at the beginning of the lis, at the end and also between the items.
+Besides, you can decide to inject some custom HTML at the beginning or at the end of the list, and also between the items.

 ## Shape Layout